Bustan Shoshan, Matsliah – Visitor Guide – Exotic Fruit Experience

 The entrance to Bustan Shoshan

-Our tour started at the visitors center.
-First we watched a short movie and then prepared grapefruit juice.
+Our tour started at the visitor center.
+First, we watched a short movie and then prepared grapefruit juice.

 Then we went outside and started tasting different things.
 Our first instinct when we think about trees and food is that fruits are the edible part.
 But that is not always the case.